‘The Walking Dead’: The Origin Story Of Negan, Norman Reedus’s Daryl, And Andrew Lincoln’s Rick [Opinion]

 Andrew Lincoln’s Rick was an upstanding member of the community before, and now he is the leader of a community.
 The Walking Dead’s zombie apocalypse, however, has left Andrew Lincoln’s character with tougher decisions than he could have ever imagined before the walkers took over the world.

 Andrew Lincoln’s Rick found it tough to decide to fight Negan, due to the risks and potential for casualties involved.
-Now though Andrew Lincoln’s Rick is resolved and Norman Reedus’ Daryl is past ready to fight back.
+Now though Andrew Lincoln’s Rick is resolved, and Norman Reedus’ Daryl is past ready to fight back.
 Maggie, Carol, and Michonne are all ready to fight Negan.

 The Walking Dead’s Negan, Andrew Lincoln’s Rick and Norman Reedus’ Daryl have all survived a zombie apocalypse, but now Negan has to go in “All Out War.”